 Our Mission is to be a center for the interpretation of history, design, and innovation that connects and inspires the community and enthusiasts around the world.
 This is accomplished through programming, active collecting, and the display of vehicles, archival materials, and artifacts that showcase the local and global influence of Studebaker and related industrial innovators.

 Our Vision is to spark the imagination and ignite interest and passion for design, innovation, and overall impact of the automobile and its related industries.

 The Studebaker National Museum is devoted to sharing the story of the automotive and industrial history of South Bend and the greater region through the display and interpretation of Studebaker vehicles along with related industrial artifacts.
 The Collection also includes seven objects designated as “National Treasures” including the carriage Abraham Lincoln rode to Ford’s Theatre the night of his assassination, and a carriage used by the Marquis de Lafayette during his farewell tour of United States in 1824.

-The Studebaker National Museum is a state-of-the-art, 55,000-square-foot facility that opened in October 2005.
+The Studebaker National Museum is housed in a state-of-the-art, 55,000-square-foot facility that opened in October 2005.
 The building has three levels and features fully climate-controlled galleries and storage facilities to ensure the best possible care for the Collection.
 The Studebaker National Museum was designed by South Bend’s own James Childs Architects and features several design elements from Studebaker’s factory buildings.